How to Cash Out Bitcoin in 2026

 Cash‑out Bitcoin tax implications

-Every sale must be reported; ignoring gains can lead to penalties plus interest.
+Every sale must be reported; failing to report gains can lead to penalties and interest.
 Keep exchange CSVs and blockchain proofs for at least seven years.

 How much taxes do you pay when you cash out crypto?